Do LLMs Encode Functional Importance of Reasoning Tokens?: Implementation Details

 \item \textbf{MMLU-Pro.} The original dataset does not provide a standard training split.
 We therefore randomly partition the available 12K examples into 10K training, 0.8K development, and 1.23K test examples.
+The resulting split is released at \href{https://huggingface.co/datasets/iamjanvijay/MMLU-Pro}{\texttt{iamjanvijay/MMLU-Pro}}.

 \item \textbf{MATH.} The dataset provides 12K training examples and a 500-example test set.
-We randomly split the training data into 11.2K training examples and 0.8K development examples, and evaluate on the original MATH-500 test set. \end{itemize}
+We randomly split the training data into 11.2K training examples and 0.8K development examples and evaluate on the original MATH-500 test set.
+The resulting split is released at \href{https://huggingface.co/datasets/iamjanvijay/openaimath}{\texttt{iamjanvijay/openaimath}}. \end{itemize}

 We use these fixed, constructed splits to conduct all the experiments.